xaatu/AllTheBeansApp/README.md

 # AllTheBeansApp

 ## Description
-AllTheBeansApp is my first web application built using C# and ASP.NET Core that shows different types of beans.
-It features a "Bean of the Day" section, a list of all available beans with information about each bean, and a cart feature, where customers can add and remove beans.
+AllTheBeansApp is my first web application built using C# and ASP.NET Core.
+It shows different types of beans and features a "Bean of the Day" section, a list of all available beans with information about each bean, and a cart feature, where customers can add and remove beans.

 I kept the design functional, but simple, as the specification mentioned that design skills would not be judged.